mverleun/marcoach.nl/pages/services.md

 ---
 layout: page
 show_meta: false
-title: "Getting Started"
+title: "My services"
-subheadline: "A Step-by-Step Guide"
+subheadline: "What I can do for you"
 teaser: "This step-by-step guide helps you to customize Feeling Responsive to your needs."
 header:
    image_fullwidth: "header_homepage_13.jpg"
-permalink: "/getting-started/"
+permalink: "/services/"
 ---
 1. Open `_config.yml` and work it through, it's well documented
 1. Add your own `logo.png` to `/assets/img/`.